 This policy is provided for information purposes only and does not constitute medical advice.
-Versant Health, Inc. and its affiliates (the "Company") do not provide health care services and cannot guarantee any results or outcomes.
+Versant Health, Inc., and its affiliates (the "Company") do not provide health care services and cannot guarantee any results or outcomes.
 Treating doctors are solely responsible for determining what services or treatments to provide to their patients.
 Patients (members) should always consult their doctor before making any decisions about medical care.

-Subject to applicable law, compliance with this Coverage Policy is not a guarantee of coverage or payment.
-Coverage is based on the terms of an individual's particular coverage plan document, which may not cover the service(s) or procedure(s) addressed in this Coverage Policy.
-The terms of the individual's specific coverage plan is always determinative.
-Every effort has been made to ensure that the information in this coverage policy is accurate and complete however the Company does not guarantee that there are no errors in this policy or that the display of this file on a website is without error.
+Subject to applicable law, compliance with this clinical policy is not a guarantee of coverage or payment.
+Coverage is based on the terms of an individual's particular coverage plan document, which may not cover the service(s) or procedure(s) addressed in this clinical policy.
+The terms of the individual's specific coverage plan are always determinative.
+Every effort has been made to ensure that the information in this clinical policy is accurate and complete, however the Company does not guarantee that there are no errors in this policy or that the display of this file on a website is without error.
 The company and its employees are not liable for any errors, omissions, or other inaccuracies in the information, product, or processes disclosed herein.
-Neither the company nor the employees represent that use of such information, product, or processes will not infringe on privately owned rights.
-In no event shall the Company be liable for direct, indirect, special, incidental, or consequential damages arising out of the use of such information, product, or processe.
+Neither the company nor the employees represent that the use of such information, products, or processes will not infringe on privately owned rights.
+In no event shall the Company be liable for direct, indirect, special, incidental, or consequential damages arising out of the use of such information, product, or process.

-COMPANY'S COPYRIGHT STATEMENT

-Except for any copyrights described below, this Coverage Policy is confidential and proprietary and no part of this Coverage Policy may be copied without Versant Health or its applicable affiliates express prior written approval.
+COMPANY'S COPYRIGHT STATEMENT Except for any copyrights described below, this clinical policy is confidential and proprietary, and no part of this clinical policy may be copied without Versant Health, or its applicable affiliates, expressing prior written approval.

-AMA COPYRIGHT STATEMENT

-CPT only copyright 2002-2021 American Medical Association.
+AMA COPYRIGHT STATEMENT CPT© is the 2002-2023 copyright of the American Medical Association.
 All Rights Reserved.
-CPT is a registered trademark of the American Medical Association.
+CPTTM is a registered trademark of the American Medical Association.
 Applicable FARS/DFARS Apply to Government Use.
 Fee schedules, relative value units, conversion factors and/or related components are not assigned by the AMA, are not part of CPT, and the AMA is not recommending their use.
 The AMA does not directly or indirectly practice medicine or dispense medical services.
 The AMA assumes no liability for data contained or not contained herein.

-RELATED POLICIES AND PROCEDURES 1309.00 Medically Necessary Contact Lenses
+RELATED POLICIES AND PROCEDURES 1309 Medically Necessary Contact Lenses

-DOCUMENT HISTORY

-Approval Date Revision Effective Date

-06/20/2018 Initial Policy 06/20/2018

-07/25/2019 Minor revisions 08/01/2019

-06/03/2020 Add specific criteria for transitional lenses, light filter/tints, and polycarbonate coatings; policy renamed.
-09/01/2020

-04/30/2021 Restated the metric for high ametropia for poly carbonate lenses to any meridian from "spherical equivalent.
+DOCUMENT HISTORY Approval Date Revisions Effective Date 06/20/2018 Initial Policy 06/20/2018 07/25/2019 Minor revisions 08/01/2019 06/03/2020 Add specific criteria for transitional lenses, light filter/tints, and polycarbonate coatings; policy renamed.
+09/01/2020 04/07/2021 Restated the metric for high ametropia for poly carbonate lenses to any meridian from "spherical equivalent.
 Added 5 CPT codes for lens tints and chromatic coatings.
-09/01/2021 ------------ -- ------------
+09/01/2021 04/06/2022 Annual review; no criteria changes 07/01/2022 04/12/2023 Annual review; no criteria changes.
+Add 4 add on codes to configuration.
+Codes are not new to policy. n/a not effected 04/24/2023 (Via email) 2 nd review for Q2 2023: Change parameters of high ametropia for polycarbonate lenses from >6.
+To (≥ -6.00 or ≥ +4.00) in any meridian.
+Add ≥ sign to current measure (+/-8.00 diopters) for high index lenses.
+08/01/2023